Legal Representation for Those Seeking Workers’ Compensation Benefits in Queens

 If your employer’s workers’ compensation insurer denies your claim, you may file an appeal.
 Upon receiving a request for appeal, the WCB will schedule a pre-hearing to decide whether you have sufficient evidence to move forward with your claim.

-Our Queens injury lawyers are listed in the Best Lawyers directory and recognized by The U.S. News & World Report for outstanding service and success.
-When you put your trust in Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you can count on us to guide you through the legal process and protect your rights every step of the way.
-We will do everything in our power to help you get the justice you deserve.
+When you put your trust in our firm, you can count on us to guide you through the legal process and protect your rights every step of the way.
+Our Queens workers' comp lawyers will do everything in our power to help you get the justice you deserve.

-Call us at (212) 986-7353 to schedule a free consultation.
+Call our firm at (212) 986-7353 to schedule a free consultation.